genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

   ...
   "dependencies": {
     ...
-    "@genesislcap/foundation-reporting": "^5.0.1"
+    "@genesislcap/foundation-reporting": "14.7.0",
   },
   ...
 }
 ```

-- Import the module and configure the route in your routes **config.ts** file.
+- Import the module and in case you haven't done the [exercise 2.1](./01_web-training-day1/#exercise-14-adding-new-routes) configure the route in your routes **config.ts** file.

 **Synchronous example**